-New Jersey Veteran Income Tax Exemption: Veterans are eligible for a $3,000 exemption on your Income Tax return if you are a military Veteran who was honorably discharged or released under honorable circumstances from active duty in the Armed Forces of the United States on or any time before the last day of the tax year.
-Your Spouse (or civil union partner) is also eligible for an exemption if he/she is a Veteran who was honorably discharged or released under honorable circumstances and you are filing a joint return.
+New Jersey Veteran Income Tax Exemption: Veterans are eligible for a $6,000 exemption ($3,000 for Tax Years 2017 and 2018) on your New Jersey Income Tax return if you are a military Veteran who was honorably discharged or released under honorable circumstances from active duty in the Armed Forces of the United States on or any time before the last day of the tax year.
+Your Spouse (or civil union partner) is also eligible for an exemption if they are a Veteran who was honorably discharged or released under honorable circumstances and you are filing a joint return.
 This exemption is in addition to any other exemptions you are entitled to claim and is available on both the resident and nonresident returns.
 You cannot claim this exemption for a domestic partner or for your dependents.

 A taxpayer whose Spouse died during the tax year can claim the deceased Spouse’s Veteran exemption if:

 They file a joint New Jersey tax return; and

 The Spouse did not remarry by December 31 of the tax year or were divorced/legally separated from the Spouse on the date of death

 The taxpayer (Surviving Spouse) may need to provide proof of eligibility.